kmaaallen/unicorn-attractor-milestone/README.md

 - Grouped to the right of the navigation bar (to make viewing easier) are several links that will depend on whether the user is logged in or not.
 - If the user is NOT logged in, there will be five links to the right.
     - ‘Find out more' - Will take the user to the 'Find out More' page
-    - 'Issues' - Will take the user to the issues overview page
+    - 'Tickets' - Will take the user to the tickets overview page
     - 'Sign Up' - Will take the user to the sign up form
     - 'Sign In' - Will take the user to the sign in form.

 - If the user IS logged in there will be five links to the right.
     - ‘Find out more' - Will take the user to the 'Find out More' page
-    - 'Issues' - Will take the user to the issues overview page - they will now be able to vote on issues and see the 'report an issue' button
+    - 'Tickets' - Will take the user to the tickets overview page - they will now be able to vote on issues and see the 'report an issue' button
-    - 'Features' - Will take the user to the feature overview page.
-If the user is subscribed they will see the 'request a new feature' button and be able to vote and comment on existing features.
-If the user is not subscribed they will see the overview but will not be able to request, vote or comment.
     - '{Username}' - This will show a person icon with the logged in user's username.
 This takes the user to their profile page.
     - 'Logout' - This logs the user out and redirects them to the sign-in page.